 - understanding basic theoretical and methodological issues

-- the development of applied skills in intervention and evaluation, prevention, and in the formulation of social policy
+- the development of applied skills in intervention and evaluation, prevention, and the formulation of social policy

 An approved field experience in a setting that serves children, youth, adults, or the aged is required for this option.
 Typical employment settings include preschools, daycare centers, hospital programs for children, youth, and families, institutional and community mental health programs for individuals and families, programs for abused or neglected children and adolescents, women's resource centers, human resources programs, employee assistance programs, nursing homes, area agencies on aging and other community settings for older adults, and public welfare and family service agencies.
-Typical postgraduate pursuits of students completing this option include graduate study in human development, family studies, psychology, or sociology, or advanced professional training in psychology, law, behavioral health, counseling or social work.
+Typical postgraduate pursuits of students completing this option include graduate study in human development, family studies, psychology, or sociology, or advanced professional training in psychology, law, behavioral health, counseling, or social work.

 Scheduling Recommendation by Semester Standing given like (Sem: 1-2)

 GENERAL EDUCATION: 45 credits

 (3-4 of these 45 credits are included in the REQUIREMENTS FOR THE MAJOR)

 (See description of General Education in front of Bulletin.)

 (Included in ELECTIVES or GENERAL EDUCATION course selection)